Convenience store: Japan

 Convenience stores (コンビニエンスストア, konbiniensu sutoa), often shortened to (コンビニ, konbini), developed at a tremendous rate in Japan.
-7-Eleven Japan, while struggling to localize their service in the 1970s to 1980s, evolved its point of sale-based business, until ultimately, Seven & I Holdings Co., the parent company of 7-Eleven Japan, acquired 7-Eleven (US) from Southland Corporation in 1991.
+Seven-Eleven Japan, while struggling to localize their service in the 1970s to 1980s, evolved its point of sale-based business, until ultimately, Seven & I Holdings Co., the parent company of Seven-Eleven Japan, acquired 7-Eleven (US) from Southland Corporation in 1991.
 Japanese-style convenience stores also heavily influenced those stores in other Asian regions or countries, such as Mainland China, Taiwan, Thailand, and South Korea.

-Convenience stores rely heavily on the point of sale.
+Convenience stores in Japan rely heavily on the point of sale.
 Customers' ages and gender, as well as tomorrow's weather forecast, are important data.
 Stores place all orders online.
 As store floor space is limited, they must be careful in choosing what brands to sell.
 In many cases, several stores from the same chain do business in neighboring areas.
 This strategy makes distribution to each store cheaper, as well as making multiple deliveries per day possible.
 Generally, food goods are delivered to each store two to five times a day from factories.
 Since products are delivered as needed, stores do not need large stock areas.